Last updated: July 2026

 How much does a wedding officiant cost in Florida?

-Wedding officiant fees in Florida typically range from $200 for a basic civil ceremony to $800 or more for a fully customized experience.
+Wedding officiant fees in Florida typically range from about $200 for a basic civil ceremony to $800 or more for a fully customized experience.
 Pricing depends on the level of personalization, travel distance, and whether the officiant offers extras like a rehearsal, unity ceremony, or bilingual service.
 My own packages range from $245 for a quick ceremony to $795 for a fully custom celebration.

 Is an online ordination valid in Florida?